ilaxmisingh/tic-tac-toe/README.md

 ## Features

-- **User-Friendly Interface**: An intuitive and easy-to-use interface for an enjoyable gaming experience.
+- User-Friendly Interface: An intuitive and easy-to-use interface for an enjoyable gaming experience.
-- **Two-Player Mode**: Engage in a local two-player match.
+- Two-Player Mode: Engage in a local two-player match.
-- **Responsive Design**: The game adapts to various screen sizes, ensuring accessibility across devices.
+- Hover effect

 ## Technologies Used

-- **HTML**: Defines the structure of the webpage.
+- HTML: Defines the structure of the webpage.
-- **CSS**: Styles the webpage for an aesthetically pleasing look and feel.
+- CSS: Styles the webpage for an aesthetically pleasing look and feel.
-- **JavaScript**: Implements the game logic and handles user interactions.
+- JavaScript: Implements the game logic and handles user interactions.

 ## Getting Started